daene02/interbotix_ros_rovers/interbotix_ros_xslocobots/interbotix_xslocobot_nav/README.md

 ![xslocobot_nav_flowchart](images/xslocobot_nav_flowchart.png)
 As shown above, this package builds on top of the *interbotix_xslocobot_control* package (which starts the **xs_sdk** node), and is used in conjunction with the *rtabmap_ros* and *move_base* ROS packages.
 A short description of the nodes needed from those packages can be found below:
 - **controller_manager** - responsible for loading and starting a set of controllers at once, as well as automatically stopping and unloading those same controllers
-- **xs_hardware_interface** - receives joint commands from the ROS controllers and publishes them to the correct topics (subscribed to by the **xs_sdk** node) at the appropiate times
+- **xs_hardware_interface** - receives joint commands from the ROS controllers and publishes them to the correct topics (subscribed to by the **xs_sdk** node) at the appropiate times.

 ## Usage
 There are three ways this package can be used.
 One way is to build a map from scratch and have the robot perform SLAM.
-Assuming you have the Locobot WX200 robot with the lidar add-on, run the following in a terminal via SSH:
+A second way is to load a pre-built map and continue SLAM.
+Finally, a third way is to load a pre-built map and just do localization.
+Note that the commands below assume the user has a Locobot WidowX 200 robot with the lidar add-on.
+However, any X-Series Locobot will work.
+If no lidar is being used, make sure the `use_lidar` argument is set to `false`.

+##### SLAM From Scratch
+To get SLAM up and runnig from scratch, type the following in a terminal on the robot computer:
 ```
 $ roslaunch interbotix_xslocobot_nav xslocobot_nav.launch robot_model:=locobot_wx200 use_lidar:=true rtabmap_args:=-d
 ```